Leadwerks/Documentation/2dspace.md

 ## Two-dimensional Space

 Now we are going to add a second dimension to our number line, in the form of a second number line going up and down.
 A 2D number line is called a grid.
 Each coordinate on the grid has two numbers that indicate the X (horizontal) and Y (vertical) position.
 In the grid below, I have marked one coordinate in each quadrant of the grid.
-You can see how the sign of each number in a 2D coordinate indicates which side of the horizontal or vertical line they are on.
+You can see how the sign of each number in a 2D coordinate indicates which side of the horizontal or vertical line the coordinate is on.

 ![](https://github.com/UltraEngine/Documentation/blob/master/Images/2dgrid.png?raw=true)